matanou/Maths-AA-HL-Second-IA---Average-Distance-Between-Two-Random-Points-in-an-n-Dimensional-Unit-Cube/README.md

 ---

 ## Key Insights
-- The expected distance **increases with dimension** — as \(n\) grows, points become more “spread out” within the hypercube.
+- The expected distance **increases with dimension** — as $n$ grows, points become more “spread out” within the hypercube.
-- Monte Carlo results converge to analytical values for low \(n\), validating the accuracy of the simulation algorithm.
+- Monte Carlo results converge to analytical values for low $n$, validating the accuracy of the simulation algorithm.
 - The combination of **calculus, probability, and computational methods** highlights the interplay between analytic reasoning and numerical experimentation in higher-dimensional mathematics.

 ---